 The way we ‘do’ ageing needs a revolution.
 A revolution of mutual tenderness, connection and support.
 And like all revolutions, it needs to start from the ground upwards, with each of us choosing to do this differently now rather than hoping that something or someone is going to fix this for us; we are the grown-ups now, we can’t dodge this one.
 And future generations of other people’s children will thank us for this - because changing the way we do ageing will benefit all of society.

-On March 20th, I will be hosting a conversation about all this called ‘Caring for the Caregiver’ with the powerful #NomoCrones (nomo=not-mother + crone is not an insult!) for our next Fireside Wisdom with Childless Elderwomen webinar.
-The call is public, free to attend and recorded, with the recording being sent out the next day to all who register.
-There will be a live and anonymous Q&A with the panellists for the last 15 minutes of the session, and you are also invited to submit your questions beforehand on the registration form.
-You can watch previous sessions here.
+On March 20th 2023 I hosted a conversation about all this called ‘Caring for the Caregiver’ with the powerful #NomoCrones (nomo=not-mother + crone is not an insult!) for our next Fireside Wisdom with Childless Elderwomen webinar.
+You can watch it, and find all resources mentioned here.

 An excellent unpacking of how pronatalism oversells motherhood (yet under-supports mothers) can be found in Ruby Warrington’s Women Without Kids: The Revolutionary Rise of an Unsung Sisterhood (2023, Sounds True Books).
 The book includes material from her interview with me, which you can hear us discuss on episode 1: ‘Beyond the Non-Mom Binary’ of Ruby’s ‘Women without Kids’ podcast.
 Laura Carroll’s book The Baby Matrix (2012, Live True Books) was my chilling (and excellent) introduction to pronatalism, and I’ve often found that childfree-by-choice writers are more aware of the nuances of pronatalism that childless-not-by-choice women, or mothers, even though this is an issue that impacts all of us, whatever our gender and reproductive identity.